 2. Walrus Audio Julia Analog Chorus Vibrato V2 (900-1011V2)

 Users will enjoy a good amount of regulatory capacity over any analog circuitry or stroke regulator.
-The amount of regulatory capacity this chorus pedal possesses is also more significant than that of the LED real-time flashing low-frequency oscillation to obtain bypass change and optical response.
+The amount of regulatory capacity this chorus pedal possesses is more significant than that of the LED real-time flashing low-frequency oscillation to obtain bypass change and optical response.

 Like we said earlier, this chorus pedal comes with all necessary features, and all of these features are enclosed in a box with a surreal design.
 This fully analog drive features a vibrato with advanced control features, visual LED feedback, drag management, and wave change.
 However, its analog circuit is a bit noisy.